datacommonsorg/docsite/custom_dc/custom_data.md

 The _ENTITY_ is an existing property in the Data Commons knowledge graph that is used to describe an entity, most commonly a place.
 The best way to think of the entity type is as a key that could be used to join to other data sets.
 The column heading can be expressed as any existing place-related property; see [Place types](/place_types.html) for a full list.
 It may also be any of the special DCID prefixes listed in [Special place names](#special-names).

-**Note:** Do not mix multiple entity types in the same CSV file; the type of the entities in a single file should be the same.
+**Note:** The type of the entities in a single file should be unique; do not mix multiple entity types in the same CSV file.
+For example, if you have observations for cities and counties, put all the city data in one CSV file and all the county data in another one.

 The _DATE_ is the date of the observation and should be in the format _YYYY_, _YYYY_-_MM_, or _YYYY_-_MM_-_DD_.
 The heading can be anything, although as a best practice, we recommend using a corresponding identifier, such as `year`, `month` or `date`.